5 Introduction to Programming with C

 See nested-counter for an executable example of this program.

-What could you use it for?
+What could you use this nested for-loop for?

 In this section we have: